 Mexican Zucchini and Chicken

 This Tex Mex chicken and zucchini recipe is a variation of my black bean quinoa casserole with added chicken for a protein boost and quinoa replaced by zucchini.
 Everything is cooked within 30 minutes, right in one pan.

 Tender chicken breast, soft black beans, sweet corn and squash, which is added at the very end to preserve the crunchiness.
-Whenever I make Mexican food like this chicken tostadas, Instant Pot white chicken chili or healthy fish tacos, I know dinner table will be quiet 100%.
+Whenever I make Mexican food like this chicken tostadas, Instant Pot white chicken chili or chicken burritos, I know dinner table will be quiet 100%.

 This Mexican chicken zucchini was delicious!
 Chicken and squash are cooked with diced tomatoes, cumin, taco seasoning, topped with cheese and fresh herbs.

 I added just a cup of shredded organic Colby Jack cheese and a few handfuls of cilantro and green onions.
 Fresh herbs are a great way to add flavour to any dish without extra calories.

 Enjoy!
 Also make sure to try my chicken zucchini with garlic corn and zucchini tomato bake.
 Or any of these healthy zucchini recipes!

 Why This Recipe Works?